technologiestiftung/umweltatlas-masterportal-v3/doc/config.json.md

 Displays information to a clicked feature by firing a *GetFeatureInfo* or *GetFeature* request, respectively using the loaded data on vector layers.

+On all GFI request types except directly fetching HTML, which is done by using `"text/html"` as `"infoFormat"` on a WMS, the "|" character is interpreted as linebreak.
+You may also use `"\r\n"` or `"\n"`.

 |Name|Required|Type|Default|Description|Expert|
 |----|--------|----|-------|-----------|------|
 |name|yes|String||Name displayed in the menu.|false|